po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 * More information on how to set up Prettier can be found in the [Prettier install guide](https://prettier.io/docs/en/install.html).

-* The [Prettier options documentation](https://prettier.io/docs/en/options.html) explains other configurations you can add to the `.prettierrc.json` file.
+* The [Prettier documentation on options](https://prettier.io/docs/en/options.html) explains other configurations that you can add to the `.prettierrc.json` file.

 ---

 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.